-For this reason, I started my PhD in Neurobiology at Duke University under the supervision of John Pearson.
-I study efficient coding, which is one of the most successful theories in neuroscience.
-This theory provides us with a mathematical framework to understand how neurons should encode information, which can then be experimentally tested against how neurons actually do so.
-Over the past 60 years, efficient coding has successfully explained many experimental findings in different sensory modalities such as vision, audition and touch.
-This hypothesis has been especially successful in the retina, where it can explain many features of retinal encoding such as center-surround receptive fields and ON-OFF pathways.
+To start my training in theoretical neuroscience I started my PhD in Neurobiology at Duke University under the supervision of John Pearson.
+My research focuses on efficient coding, which is one of the most successful theories in neuroscience.
+Using principles from information theory, efficient coding provides us with a mathematical framework to understand how neurons should encode information, which can then be experimentally tested against how neurons actually do so.
+Over the past 60 years, efficient coding has successfully explained many experimental findings in different sensory modalities such as vision, audition, and touch.
+This hypothesis has been especially successful in the system I study, the retina, where it can explain many features of encoding such as center-surround receptive fields and ON-OFF pathways.
 However, we still lack efficient coding predictions for how the retina processes many complex features of the visual world such as color.
 More specifically, we don’t know why most retinal ganglion cells (RGCs) in the fovea (the center of the retina) are midget cells, which process the difference between red and green stimuli.
 My work will tackle this problem by providing a theoretical account of how the retina integrates redundant inputs across different color channels.
-We will do so by building an efficient coding model that optimizes the mutual information between the natural images and model RGC responses.
+We will do so by building an efficient coding model that optimizes the mutual information between natural images and model RGC responses.
 My lab has previously been successful at building such models, which were used to explain why ON-OFF mosaics in the retina are anti-aligned.
 Completion of this project will result in testable predictions for efficient coding of motion in natural images, which we will be able to compare to experimental data from the Field Lab at UCLA.
-This training will teach me how to do research in theoretical neuroscience, and will be the first step towards my goal of building better normative explanations in neuroscience.
+I expect this training to improve my computational skills,, and will be the first step towards my goal of building better normative explanations in neuroscience.

-My interest in computational approaches led me to develop multiple computational skills during my undergraduate and graduate studies.
-Not everyone has this chance, which is why I want to help the communities I participate in to develop their computational skills.
-I was able to help undergraduate students understand statistics better by being a private tutor for McGill students for about 2 years.
-Back at McGill’s, I also hosted a programming workshop in R for graduate students, and was a TA for another workshop in python.
-I would like to keep helping the community at Duke during my PhD.
-I intend to do so by being a TA for the programming class in Neurobiology next year.
-People from my lab also host bi-weekly methods workshop for neuroscientists, which is definitely something I would like to help with as well.
-These opportunities are great teaching experience that will prepare me to become a professor in the future.
+Computational methods are becoming more and more important in neuroscience, which is why I want to help the communities I’m in to develop their computational skills.
+I started doing so at my previous institution, where I taught both statistics and programming.
+I taught statistics by tutoring undergraduate students at McGill University for about two years.
+I taught programming through workshops: I hosted my own programming workshop in R for graduate students, and was a teaching assistant for a programming workshop in Python.
+During my PhD, I would like to keep doing the same and teach computational skills to Duke graduate students..
+There are many opportunities that will allow me to do so, such as being a teaching assistant for the statistics or programming courses in Neurobiology, or teaching in the bi-weekly methods workshop for neuroscientists.
+These opportunities are great teaching experiences that will not only help my community but also prepare me to become a professor in the future.